 - conformity with the European Union Waste Framework Directive

-- details of how the county council fulfills the duty to cooperate requirement.
+- details of how the county council fulfils the duty to cooperate requirement.

 The AMRs produced by the county council prior to 2013 included monitoring information on the production of primary land-won and secondary/ recycled aggregates for each calendar year.